atmelcorp/atmel-software-package/examples/smc_nandflash_mlc/TESTING.md

 # Example Description
 ---------------------
-The example read and write data from/to a nandflash connected to the HSMC, taking ECC and Bad Block marking into account.
+The example read and write data from/to a nandflash connected to the SMC, taking ECC and Bad Block marking into account.

 # Test